Rita2433/BITSS_PUC_CHILE_2017/4-VersionControl/README.md

 ## Forking

-We're going to use our new GitHub account to `fork`<sup>1</sup> a repository -- a repository for this workshop, as it just so happens!
+Vamos a ocupar nuestra nueva cuenta de Github para hacer *forking* We're going to use our new GitHub account to `fork`[^1]<sup>1</sup> a repository -- a repository for this workshop, as it just so happens!

+[^1]:For more on forking, see [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)

 * Navigate to [github.com/BITSS/WorldBankFeb2017](github.com/BITSS/WorldBankFeb2017)
 * Look for a button that says "fork" in the upper right-hand corner